Behavioral & Cognitive Disorders

 Aug.
 11, 2023

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Unilateral spatial neglect, or “neglect” for short, commonly follows the acute onset of focal hemispheric brain disease, but may also appear in progressive cerebral degeneration.
-It involves a directional bias of spatial attention that is usually toward the side of brain injury, thus neglect for the opposite side of space, including part of one’s body.
+It involves a directional bias of spatial attention that is usually toward the side of brain injury, thus neglect for the opposite side of space, including that side of one’s body.
 This article indicates that neglect is distinct from other hemibody deficits of movement (hemiparesis) or perception (hemianopia, hemianesthesia) because the spatial deficit can be overcome by cuing or increasing motivation, such as through reward.
 Nonetheless, the disorder commonly signifies a profound impairment in recovery of self-care abilities.
-Acute slowed responses on visual attention testing can predict persisting unilateral neglect years later.
 Efficacious treatment has not yet been developed.

 • Neglect is a common consequence of focal brain injury.

 • Neglect is easily assessed with bedside evaluations.

 • Neglect commonly predicts impaired recovery of self-care after brain injury, although it is not yet clear whether functional impairment is primarily from neglect itself or from other, concurrent cognitive deficits.

 • Neglect tends to improve in most persons following acute brain injury, but chronically can remain in a small proportion of patients.